 The objective of the Colchester and District Talking Newspaper, a member of the Talking Newspaper Federation, is to provide visually impaired people with local, Colchester, news and information.

-The weekly news is recorded each week, on a Thursday evening, and despatched on memory stick or on audio cassette tape on Fridays for delivery by first class mail on Saturday mornings.
-It is also normally accessible via this web site or using the Sonata or Sonata+ box from of the British Wireless for the Blind Fund (BWBF) fund, and on this web site from the link at the top of this page, by 8.00pm on Thursday evenings.
+The weekly news is recorded each Thursday afternoon, and despatched on memory stick on Fridays for delivery by first class mail on Saturday mornings.
+It is also normally accessible via this web site or using the Sonata or Sonata+ box from the British Wireless for the Blind Fund (BWBF) fund, and on this web site from the link at the top of this page, by 7.00pm on Thursday evenings.

-The main distribution area for recordings is that area covered by the Colchester postcodes CO1 to CO7, with some tapes sent to other areas of the county and the country where visually impaired people, usually people who have lived in the Colchester Area in the past, now live.
+The main distribution area for recordings is that area covered by the Colchester postcodes CO1 to CO7, with some tapes sent to other parts of the country where visually impaired people, usually people who have lived in the Colchester Area in the past, now live.